SteelSeries Rival 3¶

 --print-udev Prints udev rules and exit

---print-debug Prints debug informations and exit
+--print-debug Prints debug information and exit

 SteelSeries Rival 3 Options: